 You may also get the Leica-made one-inch sensor mode if you wish to compete with the Sony RX0 II in terms of quality!
 AI-powered shooting modes assist in identifying the most fascinating sections of the 360-degree film, providing you with greater freedom in the field.

 Also Checkout: 12 Best GarageBand Alternatives for Android

 5. Akaso Brave 7 LE (Limited Edition)

 Akaso’s cheap action cameras continue to amaze, with the Akaso Brave 7 LE delivering a slew of useful features for vloggers on a tight budget.
 It captures 4K video and boasts a 6-axis stabilization mechanism that is surprisingly good for a camera of this budget.

-The front-facing screen makes it ideal for vlogging, however, it is a little model that may require some getting used to.
+The front-facing screen makes it ideal for vlogging, however, it is a small model that may require some getting used to.
 Without the housing, the waterproofing is also somewhat limited, so keep that in mind before plunging it into the sea!
 Overall, the Akaso Brave 7 LE is an excellent low-cost alternative for vloggers looking for a GoPro Lite.

 6. HDR-CX405 from Sony

 If you’re looking at a GoPro as a cheap way to take a rapid video rather than an action camera, a cheap camcorder could be a better option!
 The Sony HDR-CX405 is a fantastic starting point – It’s competitively priced to compete with other comparable camcorders, and it can produce good-looking 1080p film in a lightweight, self-contained device.